floooh/fips/README.md

 ### Public Service Announcements

+- **16-Jan-2018**: The iOS build configs now put the resulting .app bundle into the ```fips-deploy/[proj]/[config]/``` directory, so they behave the same as most other target platforms.
+This makes it easier for helper scripts (code generators and verbs) to find the iOS app bundle (for instance to copy asset files).

 - **05-Jan-2018**: Import definitions in fips.yml files can now contain an expression which is evaluated in cmake.
 This can be used to include or exclude platform-specific includes.
 [See here for details](http://floooh.github.io/fips/imports.html)